 How to Remove Mold from Wood Furniture

-If you’re dealing with light mold on wooden furniture that has been painted or stained, it’s likely that the mold is only on the surface.
-It can be removed by placing the furniture in direct sunlight.
-You may also clean it with distilled white vinegar, dish detergent, borax or even vodka.
+If you’re dealing with light mold on wooden furniture that has been painted or stained, likely, the mold is only on the surface.
+You can remove it by placing the furniture in direct sunlight.
+You may also clean it with distilled white vinegar, dish detergent, borax, or vodka.

 But, to remove mold from wood, begin by vacuuming loose spores with the soft brush attachment.
 Then use one of the methods below: